SteadyCadence/api-docs/content/04-project.md

 **Response**

-The response body is an array containing a [project JSON object](#example-project-json-object).
+The response body is an array containing multiple [project JSON objects](#project-json-object).

 #### Example Response